 Intangible assets are subsequently carried at cost less any accumulated amortisation and any impairment losses.
 For purposes of determining the amortisation of intangible assets, the useful lives of these assets are assessed as being either indefinite or finite.

-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)

 2.2.11 Intangible assets (continued)